moechadSayshi/sign-language-translation-/README.md

-# sign language translation using open cv and tensorflow
+# sign language Detection using open cv and tensorflow

 ## project overview